KKofta/Tic-Tac-Toe-AI/README.md

 ### Motivation

-App was create in order to expand Java & JavaFX knowladge, learn about Minimax Algorithm and applying it into desktop application.
+App was created in order to expand Java & JavaFX knowladge, learn about Minimax Algorithm and applying it into desktop application.

 ---